 Providing you peel your ripe mango and remove the pit, you can safely share a small piece of this delicious and nutritious fruit with your dog.

-It's not just mango that can be a healthy and nutritious treat for your dog.
-There are lots of other fruits and vegetables that can be fed to your dog in moderation, but avoid feeding a lot of treats or topping dog food regularly.
+It's not just mango that can be a healthy and nutritious treat for dogs.
+There are lots of other fruits and vegetables that can sometimes be fed to your dog in moderation, but avoid feeding a lot of treats or topping dog food regularly.
 Balanced dog food diets should be fully formulated to contain all of the necessary vitamins and minerals your dog needs.
 Adding in too many treats can throw off that important nutritional balance.
 Additionally, there are some vegetables and fruit that should be avoided altogether.
-Onion, garlic and grapes are just a few examples of fruits and veggies that are toxic foods for dogs.
+Onion, garlic, avocado, and grapes are just a few examples of fruits and veggies that are toxic foods for dogs.
 If you are unsure, check with your veterinarian before feeding your dog something new.